Hakim-elazzouzi/gnss-satellite-orbit-computation/README.md

 ## 📌 Overview

-A GPS receiver cannot know where the satellites are without computing their positions from the **broadcast ephemeris** — the orbital parameters each satellite transmits in its navigation message.
+A GPS receiver cannot know where the satellites are without computing their positions from the **broadcast ephemeris**, the orbital parameters each satellite transmits in its navigation message.
 This project implements the complete position computation algorithm from scratch, producing ECEF X, Y, Z coordinates for all 32 GPS satellites every 15 minutes over a full day.